Park Ranger (TAS)

 Education and Training:

 You can work as a park ranger without formal qualifications.
 You will probably get some informal training on the job.
-However, entry to this occupation may be improved if you have qualifications and/or work experience.
+Entry to this occupation may be improved if you have qualifications and/or work experience.
 You may like to consider a VET qualification in conservation and land management or lands, parks and wildlife.
 As subjects and prerequisites can vary between institutions, you should contact your chosen institution for further information.

 Alternatively, you can become a park ranger by completing a degree at university in a relevant discipline such as botany, environmental science, environmental management or geography.
 To get into these courses you usually need to gain your TCE.
 Prerequisite subjects, or assumed knowledge, in one or more of English, mathematics, chemistry and physics are normally required.
 Most universities in Australia offer degrees in these areas.
 Universities have different prerequisites and some have flexible entry requirements or offer external study.
 Contact Open Universities Australia or the universities you are interested in for more information as requirements may change.

 Once employed, rangers often receive training in wildlife handling, fire management, weed eradication, pest control and enforcement.